elmerdotdev/elmerdotdev/README.md

 :computer: I’m currently learning new JavaScript frameworks and libraries
 <br />
-:video_game: Fun fact: I enjoy collecting vinyl figures
+:video_game: I like to play Switch games and collect vinyl figures

 ### Connect with me: